jimporter/mopack/doc/reference/builders.md

   directory specified by the package configuration, usually `$srcdir`.
 (If a previous builder for this package defines a new directory, that will be used by default instead.)

+`outdir` <span class="subtitle">*optional, default*: `"build"`</span>
+: The directory to use for files created by this builder.
+By default, this is the `build/` directory, and will be available in the rest of the configuration as the variable `$builddir`.
+If this is `null`, then there is no separate output directory.
+(Note that in a future revision, the default value will change to `null`.)

 `build_commands` <span class="subtitle">*required*</span>
 : A list of shell commands to execute when building the dependency.
 Each command